mkniewallner/migrate-to-uv/docs/configuration.md

 ### `--skip-uv-checks`

-By default, `migrate-to-uv` will exit early if it sees that a project is already using `uv`.
-This flag disables that behavior, allowing `migrate-to-uv` to run on a `pyproject.toml` which already has `uv` configured.
+By default, `migrate-to-uv` will exit early if a project already uses uv.
+This flag disables this behavior, allowing `migrate-to-uv` to run on a `pyproject.toml` that already has uv configured.

-Note that the project must also have a valid non-`uv` package manager configured, or else it will fail to generate the `uv` configuration.
+Note that the project must also have a valid non-uv package manager configured, otherwise it will fail to generate the uv configuration.

-**Example:**
+**Example**:

 ```bash
 migrate-to-uv --skip-uv-checks